BenjaminSetton/Tang/README.md

 NOTES:
 - The release download will come with two things: the .lib file and a folder containing the headers.
 Alternatively, you can clone the repository and compile the source code yourself (look at "Compiling the sources")
+- This project also includes a demo scene that demonstrates some of the capabilities of the renderer.
+Looking through the demo scene's code should also paint a pretty good picture of how to use the renderer

 ## COMPILING THE SOURCES